 - Get mad when a toy is taken away from her

-- If placed on a kick and play mat, kicks her feet at the toy.
+- If placed on a kick and play mat, kick her feet at the toy

 - Recognize himself in the mirror